PVLI-25-26/PVLI-Project/GDD.md

 ![](GDD/Game%20Design%20Document/Images/Examples/HealthSystemExample.png)

-Health is recovered when the player returns to the HUB, by dying or [[Enter and exit the dungeon|exiting the dungeon]].
+Health is recovered when the player returns to the HUB, by dying or [exiting the dungeon](#enter-and-exit-the-dungeon).
 Health can also be recovered by consuming items which recover the player's health.
 ## Dynamics
 The health bar must show the player the range of error he has until his run ends because he dies.
 This means that when the health is full, the player must fill like he can take risks and explore.
 But as health decreases, the health must very clearly show the player how he can die at any moment.